On the dynamics of endomorphisms of affine surfaces: Proof of Theorem , the zigzag case

-Suppose $E^2 < -1$, If $B^2 >0$ we blow up $B \cap E$ to obtain a new zigzag $B \triangle E ' \triangle Z'$ which is still almost standard.
+Suppose $E^2 < -1$, If $B^2 >0$ we blow up $B \cap E$ to obtain a new zigzag $B \triangle E ' \triangle Z'$ which is still standard.
 We keep blowing up the strict transform of $B$ with the second component of the zigzag until $B^2 = 0$.
-After all these blowups, let $X '$ be the newly obtained projective surface, we have that $X ' \setminus U$ is an almost standard zigzag of the form $B \triangle E \triangle Z$ where $B^2 = 0, E^2 = -1$ and $Z$ is a negative zigzag.
-We blow up $c_{X '} (v_+)$ and let $\tilde E$ be the exceptional divisor, by Lemma \ref{LemmePointDIndeterminationPasSurDeuxMoinsUn}, the center of $v_+$ cannot be the intersection point of $\tilde E$ and the strict transform of $B$, therefore it is a free point of $\tilde E$ and we can contract the strict transform of $B$.
-We call $Y$ the new obtained surface it satisfies the proposition. \item \textbf{$c_X(v_+)$ is the satellite point $B \cap E$} We blow up $B \cap E$ and call $\tilde E$ the exceptional divisor.
-If $B^2 >0$ in $X$, then we still have an almost standard zigzag and we call $Y$ the new obtained surface.
-If $B^2=0$ in $X$, then by Lemma \ref{LemmePointDIndeterminationPasSurDeuxMoinsUn} is a free point of $\tilde E$ and we can contract the strict transform of $B$, we call $Y$ the newly obtained surface. \end{itemize}
+After all these blowups, let $X '$ be the newly obtained projective surface, we have that $X ' \setminus X_0$ is an almost standard zigzag of the form $B \triangle E \triangle Z$ where $B^2 = 0, E^2 = -1$ and $Z$ is a negative zigzag.
+We blow up $c_{X '} (v_+)$ and let $\tilde E$ be the exceptional divisor, by Lemma \ref{LemmePointDIndeterminationPasSurDeuxMoinsX_0n}, the center of $v_+$ cannot be the intersection point of $\tilde E$ and the strict transform of $B$, therefore it is a free point of $\tilde E$ and we can contract the strict transform of $B$.
+We call $Y$ the new obtained surface it satisfies the proposition. \item \textbf{$c_X(v_+)$ is the satellite point $B \cap E$.} We blow up $B \cap E$ and call $\tilde E$ the exceptional divisor and $\tilde X$ the newly obtained projective surface.
+If $B^2 >0$ in $X$, then we still have an almost standard zigzag and we set $Y = \tilde X$.
+If $B^2=0$ in $X$, then by Lemma \ref{LemmePointDIndeterminationPasSurDeuxMoinsX_0n} $c_{\tilde X} (v_+)$ is a free point of $\tilde E$ and we can contract the strict transform of $B$, we call $Y$ the newly obtained surface. \end{itemize}